Learnable Total Variation with Lambda Mapping for Low-Dose CT Denoising: Introduction

-We propose a Learnable Total Variation (LTV) framework that unifies model-based optimization and deep learning for LDCT denoising.
-The method embeds a TV prior into an unrolled primal--dual solver~\cite{chambolle2011firstorder} and employs a U-Net-inspired LambdaNet to predict a spatially varying regularization map ($\lambda$-map).
-This coupling enables locally adaptive denoising guided by both iterative TV dynamics and learned priors.
-Experiments show that LTV improves PSNR by \textbf{2.9~dB} and SSIM by \textbf{6\%} over classical TV and FBP+U-Net~\cite{jin2017fbpconvnet}, producing more faithful and interpretable reconstructions.
+We propose a Learnable Total Variation (LTV) framework that unifies model-based optimization and deep learning for image-domain LDCT denoising.
+The method embeds a TV prior into an unrolled primal--dual solver~\cite{chambolle2011firstorder} and employs a U-Net-based LambdaNet to predict a spatially varying regularization map ($\lambda$-map).
+This coupling enables locally adaptive denoising guided by iterative TV dynamics.
+The unrolled solver remains fully differentiable, allowing the learned $\lambda$-map to modulate regularization strength: preserving edges while smoothing homogeneous regions.